Yvonne M. Spicer

 Dr. Yvonne Michelle Spicer (born June 30, 1962) is an American educator, democratic politician, and a former mayor from Framingham, Massachusetts.
-She was inaugurated on January 1, 2018, becoming the first African-American woman to be popularly elected mayor in Massachusetts, and served until she lost reelection in January 1, 2022 to Republican Charles Sisitsky.
+She was inaugurated on January 1, 2018, becoming the first African-American woman to be popularly elected mayor in Massachusetts, and served until she lost reelection on January 1, 2022 to Charles Sisitsky.
 She was previously the Vice President for Advocacy and Educational Partnerships at the Museum of Science in Boston, Massachusetts.

 Early life and education

 Yvonne Spicer grew up in Brooklyn, New York, the third of four children of Willie and Dorothy Spicer.
 When she was six years old, a visit to her class by Shirley Chisholm left a lasting impression of the importance of leadership and public service.
 Spicer's father died when she was ten.
 She was 13 years old when she got her first job running errands, peeling potatoes and stocking shelves for a Brooklyn restaurant, and her first official job was working for McDonald's.
 During the summers, she also helped her mother clean houses on the Upper East Side.
 Spicer attended Catholic middle school and graduated from Brooklyn Technical High School, then earned a B.S. in industrial arts & technology in 1984, followed by an M.S. in technology education in 1985, both from the State University of New York at Oswego, from which she was the first African-American woman to graduate.
 She earned her doctorate in Educational Leadership from the University of Massachusetts Boston in 2004.